 Formal requests for projects utilizing CNICS data from the cohort dataset are initiated by submission of a Concept Proposal Application to be submitted to CNICS Project Coordinator Mary Thielen by email.
-Details of the formal review process are found below and in the CNICS Concept SOP.
+Concepts are due 3 week prior to the formal review call date – details of the formal review process are found below and in the CNICS Concept SOP.
 Any investigator who can conduct the proposed work is eligible to submit a concept proposal to CNICS.
 This includes, but is not limited to: researchers at CNICS sites, CFAR academic centers, non-CFAR academic centers, funding entities, and biotech/pharmaceutical companies.
 For biotech/pharmaceutical companies, note that all analyses will be conducted by the CNICS Epidemiology and Biostatistical Core.
 CNICS data is not shared with for-profit or third party entities.

 Requests for data which is not currently available in the CNICS dataset from patient records may be obtained through CNICS, under certain circumstances.
 Costs and additional time will be required for such requests and receipt of such data from some or all CNICS sites is not guaranteed.
 Study leaders will be expected to submit a draft Case Report Form with the Concept Proposal Application prior to review by the RCC.
 The following information must be included in requests for additional data: